This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Do not get the vaccine if you have had an allergic reaction to the vaccine in the past.
 Do not get it if you developed encephalopathy within 7 days of your last dose.
 If you are allergic to latex, ask your healthcare provider if you should get the vaccine.

-Who should wait to get the diphtheria, tetanus, and pertussis vaccine?
+When should I wait to get the diphtheria, tetanus, and pertussis vaccine?

 Wait to get the vaccine or tell your healthcare provider if: